raysfire/rayshud/README.md

 Credits
 --------

-* omp - For motivating me to start making my own hud, as well as inspiration.
+* omp - For motivating me to start making my own hud, occasional reference, and inspiration.
-* m0re - Inspiration
+* m0re - Inspiration, occasional reference.
-* Whoever makes PVHUD - Inspiration
+* Whoever makes PVHUD - Inspiration, occasional reference.
 * My team - For dealing with me and giving me constructive feedback all the time.
 * Flame - If it weren't for your guide, I couldn't have made this at all.
 Thanks a million, man.